thiagobarrado99/teste-montink/README.md

 ## 🔐 Access credentials

-Below are the default credentials for admin login:
+Use these default credentials for admin login:

 User: **admin@montink.com**